 Skip advert

 Value my car

 Whether you choose the Jeep Avenger in petrol or all-electric forms, you’ll get an enticing small SUV with hidden depths beyond its attractive exterior.
-We’ve no doubt that a few examples of Jeep’s little bundle of joy will be sold based solely on how it looks, but the Avenger boasts a decent amount of boot space, much better tech than any of the brand’s previous offerings we’ve tested so far, and the EV version offers a usable range.
+We’ve no doubt that a few examples of Jeep’s little bundle of joy will be sold based solely on how it looks, but the Avenger boasts much better tech than any of the brand’s previous offerings we’ve tested so far, and the EV version offers a usable range.

 Advertisement - Article continues below

-Sure, it’s not the Jeep you’ll want for tackling the Appalachian trail, but it feels right at home in the hustle and bustle of packed city streets, and is generally good to drive.
-The addition of petrol-powered models has also made the Avenger more accessible, not least by bringing the starting price down to under £24k.
+Sure, it’s not the Jeep you’ll want for tackling the Appalachian trail, but it feels right at home in the hustle and bustle of packed city streets, and is decent to drive.
+The addition of petrol-powered models has also made the Avenger more accessible, not least by bringing the starting price down.
 However, the limited space available for rear passengers will be a shortcoming that might rule this out for some potential buyers.

+Skip advert